Salston: A rather 'English' landscape

 Up on the Roof

 Quick visit to Chichester this week to see our site at Stanes Street where an application for 5 new houses on the rural fringe will be submitted soon.
-I was rather motre interested in the set-up at ansGlobal, a major supplier of living walls and sedum roofs as they are supply the roof modules for our new house.
-We had a tor of the greenhouses and growing areas and selected a 50:50 mix of sedum with wildflower to make sure that we have a littel more height - we'd like to see our own roof.
+I was rather more interested in the set-up at ansGlobal, a major supplier of living walls and sedum roofs as they are to supply the roof modules for our own new house.
+We had a tour of the greenhouses and growing areas and selected a 50:50 mix of sedum with wildflower to make sure that we have a little more height from the plants - we'd like to see our own roof!
 And watch this space, later this suumeer we'll add a wide range of bearded iris corms for dramatic flowers next spring.

 Granby Place Planted for Mindfulness

 Its lovely to be working with our friends at WeAreWaterloo and Lower Marsh Market and new people there too such as Bridget Virden.
 Within a scheme designed by If-Do Architects, (uncommon) have filled planters with blowsy Hydrangeas, Clematis and even our Amaryllis - with more flowers to come ahead of the official opening later this May.
 Helped by volunteers, Clara and I distributed the plants from Provender Nurseries and dug down!
 The deep pink Hydrangea is an arresting flower and we hope that it will stop people in their tracks and suggest that a few mindful minutes with the flowers will boost their well-being.

 Come and visit: Granby Place is a delightful hidden courtyard adjacent to the Lower Marsh Library and next to the Camel & Artichoke in SE1.